What are continuous payment authorities (CPAs)?

 1. Standing orders

-Typically, standing orders are used to make fixed payments for recurring costs, such as rent payment, charity donations or the transfer of funds into a savings account.
+Typically, standing orders are used to make fixed payments for recurring costs such as rent payment, charity donations or the transfer of funds into a savings account.
 They are also well suited to small organisations, such as a local sports club, which charge membership fees.

-2. Direct Debit
+2. Direct debit

-With Direct Debit, on the other hand, it is the recipient of the funds, ie the business, who has control over the payments.
-It is up to them to determine both the amount and the frequency.
-The customer must complete a Direct Debit authorising the merchant to ‘pull’ funds from their account.
+Direct debits give the recipient of funds (ie, the business) control over the payments.
+It is up to them to determine both the amount and the frequency of each transaction.

-3. Open banking variable recurring payments (VPRs)
+3. Variable recurring payments (VRPs)

 Read our guide to variable recurring payments.